-Ken Fisher is best known for his prestigious Portfolio Strategy column in Forbes, where his 30 year plus tenure of high-profile calls makes him the third longest-running columnist in Forbes' 90+ year history.
+Ken Fisher is best known for his prestigious Portfolio Strategy column in Forbes, where his 30-year plus tenure of high-profile calls makes him the longest continuously running columnist in Forbes' 90+ year history.

 From 2005-2012, Ken Fisher's stock market forecasts were among the most accurate as measured by independent 3rd party CXO Advisory Group.1 The research firm's "Guru Grades" assessed the accuracy of publicly available forecasts of 50 experts regarding the future direction of the overall U.S. stock market.